Shopify/shopify-api-ruby/README.md

   api_secret_key: "<api-secret-key>",
   host: "<https://application-host-name.com>",
   scope: "read_orders,read_products,etc",
-  session_storage: ShopifyAPI::Auth::FileSessionStorage.new, # See more details below
   is_embedded: true, # Set to true if you are building an embedded app
   api_version: "2022-01", # The version of the API you would like to use
   is_private: false, # Set to true if you have an existing private app )
 ```

-### Setup a Session Store

-In order for the Shopify API gem to properly store sessions it needs an implementation of `ShopifyAPI::Auth::SessionStorage`.
-We provide one implementation in the gem, `ShopifyAPI::Auth::FileSessionStorage`, which is suitable for testing/development, but isn't intended for production apps.
-See the [Session Storage doc](docs/usage/session_storage.md) for instructions on how to create a custom session store for a production application.

-Session information would is typically stored in cookies on the browser.
-However, due to restrictions with modern browsers we highly discourage using cookies for embedded apps.
-For this reason, an app needs to define a storage implementation that the library can use to store and retrieve a session given its ID.
-In a non-embedded app this ID will come from a cookie, whereas in an embedded app this ID will come from [App Bridge](https://shopify.dev/docs/apps/tools/app-bridge).

 ### Performing OAuth